-- Documentation of existing or projected deficiencies, if any, in park and recreational facilities. - A joint public/private approach to providing the facilities and sites needed to meet identified needs by December 31, 2012. - Financing sources necessary to correct deficiencies identified in the needs assessment. - An implementation plan. - Public transportation accessibility.
+- Documentation of existing or projected deficiencies, if any, in park and recreational facilities. - Financing sources necessary to correct deficiencies identified in the needs assessment. - An implementation plan. - Public transportation accessibility.

 Policy 10.3.2: The City shall develop procedures to monitor facilities upkeep and maintenance to anticipate future needs.